SciSpectator/BioGenVariate/README.md

 # 2. Compare Distributions

 This tool is designed for advanced comparisons of user-defined sample groups.
-It allows you to load your own lists of case and control samples from an external file and visually and statistically compare their gene expression patterns against each other or against a larger background dataset.
+It allows you to load your own lists of samples from an external file and visually and statistically compare their gene expression patterns against each other or against a larger background dataset.

 Step 1: Load and Define Your Sample Groups

-First, you need to load a file that defines your sample groups.
+First, you need a .csv file that defines your sample groups.

-    Open the Tool: In the main window, click the "Compare Distributions" button in the "Analysis Tools" section.
-A new window will appear.
+Open the Tool: In the main window, click the "Compare Distributions" button.

-    Load Your File: In the new window, click the "Load File(s)" button.
-Select a .csv or .csv.gz file that contains your sample list.
+Load Your File: In the new window, click "Load File(s)" and select your .csv or .csv.gz file.

-    Specify Columns: The tool will prompt you with a series of dialogs to understand your file's structure:
+Specify Columns: A dialog will appear asking for two key pieces of information:

-        GSM Column: Enter the exact name of the column in your file that contains the sample IDs (e.g., GSM, Sample_ID).
+Sample ID Column (GSM): Select the column in your file that contains the sample IDs (e.g., GSM, Sample_ID).

-        Case/Control Column: Enter the exact name of the column that defines your groups.
-This column must contain 1 for case samples and 0 for control samples.
+Grouping/Label Column(s): Select one or more columns that define your experimental groups (e.g., classifications conducted by AI agent such as Condition , Age, Tissue, Treatment or Treatment Time).

-    Link to a Platform: Finally, you will be asked to associate your file with one of the GPL platforms you have already loaded in the main application.
+Link to a Platform: Finally, you'll be asked to associate your file with one of the GPL platforms you've already loaded.
 This is essential for the tool to retrieve the correct expression data for your samples.

-After completing these steps, your file will be processed, and two entries will appear in the listbox: one for (Case) and one for (Control).
+After completing these steps, your file will be processed, and entries for each unique group will appear in the listbox.

 Step 2: Configure the Comparison

 Next, use the panels on the left to define exactly what you want to compare.

 Select Your Groups: In the "Select Groups to Compare" listbox, click on the groups you want to visualize.
-You can select one or multiple groups (e.g., select both the (Case) and (Control) groups you just loaded).
+You can select one or multiple groups.

 Choose a Comparison Mode: This is the most important setting.
-Select one of the three modes to define your analysis:
+Select one of the three modes:

-        Compare Selected Case/Control Groups Only: This mode directly compares the distributions of the groups you selected against each other.
-It is the most common choice for a simple case vs. control analysis.
+_Compare Selected Groups Only: Directly compares the distributions of the groups you selected against each other._

-        Compare Groups vs. Gene(s) on Platform(s): This mode plots your selected groups and the distribution of a specific gene across an entire background platform.
-This is useful for seeing if your group's expression is unusual compared to all other samples on that platform.
+_Compare Groups vs. Gene(s) on Platform(s): Plots your selected groups alongside the distribution of a specific gene across an entire background platform.
+This is useful for seeing if your group's expression is unusual compared to all other samples._

-        Compare Groups vs. Entire Platform(s) (All Genes): This mode compares your groups against the combined distribution of all genes from a selected background platform, providing a very broad context.
+_Compare Groups vs. Entire Platform(s) (All Genes): Compares your groups against the combined distribution of all genes from a selected background platform, providing a very broad context._

-    Specify Details: Based on the mode you chose, provide any additional required information:
+Specify Details:

-        Gene Symbol(s): If your analysis is for a specific gene (required for Mode 2, optional for Mode 1), enter its symbol here (e.g., EGFR).
+_Gene Symbol(s): If your analysis is for specific genes (required for Mode 2), enter their symbols here, separated by commas (e.g., EGFR, TNF)._

-        Comparison Platform(s): If you chose Mode 2 or 3, you must check the box for the platform(s) you want to use as the background for the comparison.
+_Comparison Platform(s): If you chose Mode 2 or 3, check the box for the platform(s) you want to use as a background._

-Step 3: Analyze and Interpret the Results
+Step 3: Analyze and Interact with the Results

-Once everything is configured, you can generate and view the results.
+Click "Plot & Analyze Distributions" to generate the results.

-    Click "Plot & Analyze Distributions": The tool will gather all the necessary data and populate the panels on the right side of the window with plots and statistical analysis.

-    Interpret the Results: You will see three key outputs, each providing a different perspective on your data:

-        Overlaid Density Plots:  This plot shows the smoothed shape and spread of the expression distributions for each group.
-It's excellent for quickly seeing how much the groups overlap and where their central tendencies (peaks) lie.

-        Overlaid Histograms: This provides a more detailed, frequency-based view of the data, showing the raw sample counts in different expression bins.
-The colors will match the density plot, making it easy to compare the two visualizations.
+_Overlaid Density & Histogram Plots: These plots visualize the expression distributions.
+The density plot shows a smoothed shape, while the histogram shows raw sample counts._

-        Statistical Test Results:  Below the plots, a table displays the results of a pairwise Wilcoxon rank-sum test.
-This provides a statistical score for each pair of groups, helping you determine if the observed differences in their expression distributions are statistically significant.
+_Statistical Test Results: A table below the plots displays the results of a pairwise Wilcoxon rank-sum test, helping you determine if the observed differences are statistically significant._

+Interactive Feature: Change Plot Colors

+You can customize the colors of the plots for better visualization